EsiLambda/Search-Algorithms/README.md

-# Searching Algorithms in C# Windows Form
+# Searching Algorithms in C# windows form

 In this repo, we have 4 searching algorithms that are written in C# windows form:
 * BFS